 Anomaly detection is an excellent place to start, but why stop there?
 If you are already working with computer vision, machine learning, or digital signal processing, why not go further?
 With our embedded engineers' getting started documentation and 5 Rising Trends for AI Adoption in Manufacturing (download now), you can design and deploy custom DSP and machine learning algorithms tailored to your industrial needs.

-Join us on October 30th for an in-depth discussion on the contents of this blog and secure transmission of data with Edge Impulse, Arduino, and Blues Wireless here.
+Watch our in-depth discussion on PLCs and the secure transmission of data with Edge Impulse, Arduino, and Blues Wireless here.